 Application Deadline

-We’re currently accepting applications and will be reviewing them in the order they’re received.
-We’ll accept applications until Monday, June 24, 2024, at 11:59 p.m.
+Applications are open until Monday, June 24, 2024, at 11:59 p.m.
 Pacific Time, or until the program fills, whichever comes first.

 We’ll contact you within two weeks of receiving your application materials to let you know if you’ve been accepted to the program.
+If you’re accepted, we’ll ask you to complete a questionnaire on MyContinuum to help us learn more about you.
+Then you’ll get details about how to register for your first-term course and pay your course fees.

-If you’re accepted, we’ll send you details about your first-term course, including information on how to register and pay your course fees.
 To ensure your spot in class, we recommend that you register by the priority registration deadline, which is four weeks before class begins.
 After that time, we may release your seat to another student.
-The final registration deadline is two days before the first class meeting.
+The final registration deadline is two days before the course starts.

 SCHOLARSHIP INFORMATION